The Bankrate promise

 The biggest advantage of private banking is having a dedicated person – or a team of people – who already knows your circumstances.
-Private banking can make it easier to manage your accounts, such as deposit checks, initiate wire transfers, order checks and more.
+Private banking can make it easier to manage your accounts, such as deposit checks, initiate wire transfers and order checks.
 Some of these might not even require an in-person visit.
 Because the private banker or wealth management team knows your situation, it saves time.
 Otherwise, you may have to repeat your situation and preferences every time you need something at the bank.

 2. Ability to connect with a network of specialists